joe7575/techage/manuals/manual_ta4_EN.md

 ### TA4 Tube

 TA4 also has its own tubes in the TA4 design.
-These correspond to the standard tubes, only look better. ;-)
+These can be used like standard tubes.
+But: TA4 pushers and TA4 distributors only achieve their full performance when used with TA4 tubes.

 [ta4_tube|image]

 ### TA4 Pusher

 The function basically corresponds to that of TA2 / TA3.
 In addition, a menu can be used to configure which objects should be taken from a TA4 chest and transported further.
-The processing power is 12 items every 2 s.
+The processing power is 12 items every 2 s, if TA4 tubes are used on both sides.
+Otherwise there are only 6 items every 2 s.

 The TA4 pusher has two additional commands for the Lua controller: